Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 - Not C: Need Premium for Availability Zones.
 - **Not D: Zone redundant configuration that is free on Azure SQL Premium is not available on Azure SQL Managed Instance.**

+#### Question 15

+You have an app named App1 that uses two on-premises Microsoft SQL Server databases named DB1 and DB2.
+You plan to migrate DB1 and DB2 to Azure

+You need to recommend an Azure solution to host DB1 and DB2.
+The solution must meet the following requirements:

+- ✑ Support server-side transactions across DB1 and DB2.
+- ✑ Minimize administrative effort to update the solution.

+What should you recommend?

+- [ ] A. two Azure SQL databases in an elastic pool
+- [X] B. **two databases on the same Azure SQL managed instance**    ✅

 #### Question 17

 You are planning an Azure Storage solution for sensitive data.
 The data will be accessed daily.
 The dataset is less than 10 GB.